Top places to live in Cornwall St Austell

 Often overlooked, what St Austell lacks in chocolate box cuteness it makes up for in good schools, reasonably priced property and urban essentials including a hospital - that said, the surrounding villages are beautiful, with prices to match.
 Part of our Top 200 Places to Live series.

-This old market town is still very much a working town and while the town itself isn’t the prettiest, it is a great place to be based to explore this part of the county.
-With the Eden Project nearby, St. Austell has been firmly put on the map, and is on the up.
+This old market town is still very much a working town and while the town itself isn’t the prettiest, it is benefiting from an influx of artists no longer able to afford more traditionally artistic towns, opening new studios and creating public and outdoor art.
+What was once probably somewhere to avoid is now a great place to be based to explore this part of the county.
+St. Austell has now been firmly put on the map, and is on the up.
 It’s ideal for those with a more modest budget as you can still buy a reasonably priced house even in the surrounding villages and be near to some of the county’s finest beaches and coastline.

 The food options in St Austell itself are more functional than destination restaurants, although they do have plenty of drive-thru takeaway.
-There is however plenty to choose from nearby when lockdown finishes.
-The Longstore at Charlestown is a steak and fish specialty restaurant and Sams on the Beach in Polkerris serves pizzas and seafood from the old lifeboat house.
+There is however plenty to choose from nearby: locals love Edie’s Place, then The Longstore at Charlestown is a steak and fish specialty restaurant and Sams on the Beach in Polkerris serves pizzas and seafood from the old lifeboat house.
 Pubs nearby include the Polgooth Inn.

-St Austell is very much an example of a classic old market town with a high street to match but there are plenty of supermarkets.
+St Austell is very much an example of a classic old market town with a high street to match but there are plenty of supermarkets, as well as Muddy Award finalists Beas (clothing) and Chy Blew (hairdressers).
 Nearby is the White River Place retail park and cinema complex as well as a retail park in the centre.
 If you’re after antique shops and a mix of independent clothing and homeware you’ll want to head to either Lostwithiel or Fowey, both a short drive away.